magicmq/pyspigot-documentation/docs/pyspigot/quickstart.md

 ### Run the Script

 If you did everything correctly, the script should load automatically on server start.
-This is normal behavior- PySpigot will automatically load and run all scripts in the `scripts` folder when the plugin loads, including any scripts within subfolders.
+This is normal behavior- PySpigot will automatically load and run all scripts in the `scripts` folder when the plugin loads, including any scripts within subfolders (except if a script/project is disabled or has `auto-load` set to `false`).

 Alternatively, if the server is already running and the PySpigot plugin is loaded and enabled on your platform, you can load and run the script with the load command: